BriteSnow/cloud-starter/README.md

 - `npm install` (only needed at the root)
 - `kdd dbuild` (this build all of the needed docker images, and push then to the local registry)
 - `kdd kapply` (doing a kubectl for all default configuration k8s files for the current realm).
-- `npm run recreateDb` (this will call the `agent` microservice to create the db.
-In prod, the `agent` service is used to make drop sql snapshots, db update and other devops related scripts).
+- `npm run recreateDb` (this will call the `cmd-pod` microservice to create the db.
+In prod, the `cmd-pod` service is used to make drop sql snapshots, db update and other devops related scripts).

 Now, you should be able to go to http://localhost:8080/ and login as **admin** / **welcome**